Snoring | Sleep Apnea

 Ensuring Restful Nights and Healthy Sleep for Your Child's Well-being

-How Does Your Child Sleep?
+How Does Your Child Sleep At Night?

 Insufficient oxygen during sleep can lead to inadequate oxygen supply to your child’s brain.
 Irregular breathing serves as an indicator of potential airway obstruction, which may manifest in the following symptoms: